sandhyabhatt07/Patient_Readmission_Risk_Predictor/README.md

 ### Feature Importance (SHAP Analysis)
 Based on SHAP analysis, the most influential factors in predicting readmission are:

+1.Discharge group (strong negative impact: -1.2)
+2.Inpatient timespan (+0.29)
+3.Visit density (+0.24)
-1. Number of inpatient visits
+4.Number of inpatient visits (+0.16)
-2. Number of emergency visits
+5.Number of emergency visits (+0.13)
-3. Number of diagnoses
-4. Discharge disposition
-5. Time in hospital
+6.Time in hospital (+0.13)

+The analysis reveals that while discharge characteristics significantly reduce readmission probability, metrics related to prior healthcare utilization and hospital stay duration are the strongest positive predictors of readmission risk.

 ### Intervention Simulation Results
 The experiment included a simulation of targeted interventions for high-risk patients: